 Just a few things that have come up recently between myself and my Daughter

-- Illness – I have to say I am pretty good at knowing if my Daughter is ill.
-And she is pretty good at knowing if she is well enough for school or not.
+I have to say I am pretty good at knowing if my Daughter is ill.
+She is also pretty good at knowing if she is well enough for school or not.
 Usually going in to see how she gets on.
 On New Years Eve and yes just before the clock struck midnight, she came over to me her legs were shaking and hurt.
 Since then she has had pains in her leg.
-Now as any Mum (or Dad) will know pain can be for any reason and you get on with it and hope it will work itself away.
-I do worry sometimes depending which leg and where due to her break previously.
+As any Mum (or Dad) will know pain can be for any reason.
+You get on with it and hope it will work itself away, I do worry sometimes depending which leg and where due to her break previously.
 So yesterday, I had enough of her whinging on about it and took her to the Dr. We are monitoring it for now and to just take pain relief, Ok, so there may be something wrong,

-- Putting things away – My biggest thing with my Daughter is, I do her washing and ironing.
+My biggest thing with my Daughter is, I do her washing and ironing.
 I pair socks up etc, I place them nicely in her bedroom for her to put away all nice and tidy.
-In a 12 year olds view this means opening her wardrobe door and launching everything in.
-And yes this does include underwear.
-She apparently tidied her bedroom and draws last week.
-So this morning, with 10 minutes until the bus was due.
-Why was I in her bedroom going mad as she could not find a pair of socks and hunting for her pe kit that had been nicely washed and ironed.
-She found it eventually and a pair of socks.
+In a 12 year olds view this means opening her wardrobe door and launching

 How do you cope with your pre-teens?